 Effects of the criminalisation of squatting

-Section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 creates a new criminal offence of squatting in a residential building.
-The Act obtained Royal Assent on 1 May 2012 and came into force on Saturday, 1 September.
-The offence will be committed if someone enters a residential building as trespasser and lives there – or intends to live there for a period of time – knowing (or where they ought to have known) that they are a trespasser.
+Section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 brings into effect the criminalisation of squatting in a residential building.
+The act obtained Royal Assent on 1 May 2012 and came into force on Saturday, 1 September.
+An offence will be committed if someone enters a residential building as trespasser and lives there – or intends to live there for a period of time – knowing (or where they ought to have known) that they are a trespasser.

 Trespassers or ‘squatters’ are people who have no rights of occupation.
 In England and Wales, squatting is not currently a criminal offence but it is a civil offence and victims of squatting commonly have to issue court proceedings to obtain a possession order to enforce their civil rights.
 Currently, the criminal law will only intervene if squatting has taken place in the following circumstances:

 - Where squatters have occupied someone’s home or intended home, referred to as a displaced residential occupier (DRO) or protected intending occupier (PIO).
 Section 7 of the Criminal Law Act 1977 makes it an offence for anyone to enter such premises as a trespasser and fail to leave if asked to do so by a DRO or IRO;

 - If an owner obtains an interim possession order (IPO) and the squatter fails to leave within 24 hours of the order, the squatter commits a criminal offence and can be arrested;

 - If a squatter causes criminal damage (e.g. in gaining entry to the property), they can be arrested.
 In practice this is little used, because of difficulties in establishing that damage has been caused by the squatters, who will often claim that they did not cause it or force entry but found the premises ‘open’.